dixitaayush8/Top25SpotifySearch/README.md

-A Python project for the Spotify search function.
-Modifies the search functionality of Spotify to list the first 25 results of a user's search query by all-time popularity.
+A Python algorithm project for the Spotify search function.
+Implements the search functionality of Spotify to list the first 25 results of a user's search query by all-time popularity.
 Uses the <a href="https://github.com/plamere/spotipy">Spotipy</a> client for The Spotify Web API.